weihao/blog/content/blog/minecraft-server/index.md

 We should use a database if the plugin supports it and most competent plugin developers will support MySQL.
 My three reasons for picking databases over flat files:

-1. Databases have standard interface SQL or NoSQL, but there are no automation in flat files
+1. Databases have standard interface SQL or NoSQL, but there are no automation in flat files.
-2. Databases are more flexible, reliable, and performant
+2. Databases are more flexible, reliable, and performant.
-3. Databases improved storage efficiency and security
+3. Databases improved storage efficiency and security.

 ### How can I see what is happening and what players are doing?

 When you run a Minecraft server, you don't have much insight into what is happening unless you are logged in the game.
 The following web apps are used to increase the visibility of your Minecraft server, and they run in your browser.

 ### Map